aws-samples/aws-secretsmgr-workshop/README.md

 <!-- OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE        -->
 <!-- SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.                                -->
 <!--                                                                                       -->
-# ___AWS Secrets Manager Workshop___
+# ___AWS Secrets Manager Builder Sessions___

 ## Overview

-The Secrets Manager Workshop is a collection of individual "rounds" covering the usage of AWS Secrets Manager.
-Each round can be done separately and there is no dependency between the rounds.
-Each round (workshop) takes 1 hour.
+This is a collection of Builder Sessions covering the usage of AWS Secrets Manager.
+Each Builder Session can be done separately.
+There is no dependency between the Builder Sessions.
+Each Builder Sesssion takes one hour.

 * **Level**: 300
 * **Duration**: Each round takes one hour and can be done separately: